Deegee13244/Senior-Design/Design-Submissions/User-Docs.md

   * You can add, edit, mark-off, and delete tasks on the Task Page.
 Tasks are displayed with their titles, descriptions, due dates, and priority levels.

 2. Can I customize the display of tasks?
-  * Yes, you can sort tasks by due date or priority.
-Tasks are color-coded based on priority for easier identification.
+  * Yes, you can sort tasks by due date or priority using the filter dropdown at the top of the task list.
+Tasks are also color-coded based on priority for easier identification.

 ### Add-Task Component
 1. How is this component different from the Tasks Page and how do I use it?